Rel1cx/eslint-react/packages/plugins/eslint-plugin/README.md

 More than 50 ESLint rules to catch common mistakes and improve your React code.
 Rewritten from the scratch (mostly).

+## Highlights

+- Well designed rule behaviors and sensible defaults.
+- Maximum flexibility through minimum configuration options.
+- No auto-fix, Formatting independent, treat your codebase like it's read-only.
+- No redundant polyfills, all rules runs at native runtime performance.

 ## Supported React versions

 - 18.2.0 or later